A-Scientist/PersonalCodingWiki/Linux-Command-Line-Syntax.md

 **kill -9 \_**<br>
 Will kill a process given a process number as an argument<br>
 -9 means just kill, no letting the process shut off like it wants or asking the process to shut off.<br>
-I can't end the processes of others unless root, only mine.<br>
+By default one can only end their own process.
+You can end the processes of others if you are root.<br>
-{I have found that if the process number has a 0 in it, you need to wrap the process number in ""}<br>
+If the process number has a 0 in it, you may need to wrap the process number in ""<br>

 **ls \-\_**<br>
 Returns a list of files and directories in the current directory<br>